 1375.
-SHRI SARDAR AMJAD ALT : Will the Minister of ELECTRONICS be pleased Io s'afe :
+SHRI SARDAR AMJAD AII: Will the Minister of ELECTRONICS be pleased to state:

-- (ai) whether it is a fact that Government of West Bengal have written a letter to Central Government on August 13.
-1970 protesting against the Industrial Licensing Authority for issuing a licence to a firm of Maharashtra for manufacturing radio sets; - (b) if so, the details thereof; amd - (c) what action Government have taken on the said letter 7
+- (a) whether it is a fact that Government of West Bengal have written a letter to Central Government on August 13, 1970 protesting against the Industrial Licensing Authority for issuing a licence to a firm of Maharashtra for manufacturing radio sets: - (b) if so, the details thereof; and - (c) what action Government have taken on the said letter?

-THE MINISTER OF ELECTRONICS (SHRI K. C. PANT): (a) to (c) A statement is laid on the House.
+THE MINISTER OF ELECTRONICS (SHRI K. C PANT): (a) to (c) A statement is laid on the Table of the House.